lisavangelderen/FairyTale/README.md

 See issue 2

+# Personal contributions

+* Alexia

+Data preprocessing, finding sources, milestone 2,3

+* Lisa

+Data exploration, generating predictions/analogies

+* Victor

+Building/writing paper, building powerpoint, milestone 2,3

+* Zoë

+training model, making visual representations, milestone 2,3

+* Everyone

+Maintaining repository, working out ideas, milestone 1,

 # Documentation

-The repo is quite self-explenatory, the in the readme all the required information for the project can be found.
-The code is all in 1 jupyter notebook, codefile.ipynb, in here the all the code for the project can be found neatly organized and explained.
-The code uses the data from the the data file, extracting it from the different clusters.
-The paper is written in LateX and can be found in the paper folder.
-The presentation can be found in the presentation folder and only holds a pptx file containing the slides.
+The repo is quite self-explenatory, in the readme all the required information for the project can be found.
+* The code is all in 1 jupyter notebook, codefile.ipynb, in here the all the code for the project can be found neatly organized and explained.
+* The data used by the code is in the data file, the code extracts it from the different clusters.
+* The paper is written in LateX and can be found in the paper folder as a pdf, the LateX form can also be found here.
+* The presentation can be found in the presentation folder and only holds a pptx file containing the slides.
 This is the only folder that is updated after the 16th of may.

 # Sources